0x1F9F1/Open1560/docs/setup.md

     * Consider disabling cloud shadows, the rear view mirror, or lowering the far clip distance.
 * If using Wine:
     * If the hardware renderer is slow, try enabling threaded OpenGL with the environment variable `mesa_glthread=true` for Mesa, or `__GL_THREADED_OPTIMIZATIONS=1` for Nvidia.
-    * If the software renderer is slow, try setting the environment variable `SDL_RENDER_DRIVER=opengl`.
 * If your cursor does not move properly, try `-mousemode 1` or `-mousemode 2`.

 # Common Issues